armory/spinnaker-operator/doc/options.md

 IMPORTANT: `LoadBalancer` is the only supported type currently.

 ##### `spec.expose.service.annotations`
-Map containing any annotation to be added to Gate (API) and Deck (UI) services.
+Map containing any annotation to be added to Gate (API) and Deck (UI).

 ##### `spec.expose.service.overrides`
-Map with key: Spinnaker service name (`gate` or `deck`), and value: structure for overriding the service type and specifying extra annotations.
+Map with key: Spinnaker service name (`gate` or `deck`) and value: structure for overriding the service type and specifying extra annotations.
-By default, all services will receive the same annotations.
+By default, all services receive the same annotations.
-You can override annotations for a Deck (UI) or Gate (API) services.
+You can override annotations for Deck (UI) or Gate (API).

 ## `spec.validation`

-Contains validation options that apply to all validations performed by the operator:
+Validation options that apply to all validations performed by the operator.

 ### `spec.validation.failOnError`
-Defaults to true.
-If false, the validation is run and its result logged but the service is always valid
+Boolean.
+Defaults to `true`.
+If `false`, the validation runs and result get logged, but the service is always considered valid.

 ### `spec.validation.failFast`
-Defaults to false, if true, validation will stop at the first error
+Boolean.
+Defaults to `false`.
+If `true`, validation stops at the first error.

 ### `spec.validation.frequencySeconds`
-Optional parameter.
+Integer.
+Optional.
 Defines a grace period before a validation is re-run.

-For instance, if you define a value of `120` and edit the `SpinnakerService` without changing an account within 120 seconds, the validation on that account won't be run again.
+For instance, if you define a value of `120` and edit the `SpinnakerService` without changing an account within a 120 second window, the validation on that account does not run again.

 Note: In the future, this will run validation while Spinnaker is running.

 ### `spec.validation.providers`, `spec.validation.ci`, `spec.validation.metricStores`, `spec.validation.persistentStorage`, `spec.validation.notifications`
-Optional maps of validation settings specific to certain providers/CI/etc. Supported settings are:
+Optional.
+Maps of validation settings specific to certain providers/CI/etc. Supported settings are:
 - `enabled`: to turn off validation
 - `failOnError`
 - `frequencySeconds`

-Example to disable all Kubernetes account validation:
+Example that disables all Kubernetes account validation:
 ```yaml
 spec:
   validation: